wpilibsuite/frc-docs/source/docs/zero-to-robot/step-3/imaging-your-roborio.rst

 - Try booting the roboRIO into Safe Mode by pressing and holding the reset button for at least 5 seconds.
 - Try a different USB Cable
 - Try a different PC
+- If the status LED is constantly flashing, and imaging in safe mode failed, follow the `roboRIO recovery instructions <https://knowledge.ni.com/KnowledgeArticleDetails?id=kA03q000000kOHkCAM&l=en-US>`__